Migraine Relief with Botox Injections

 Summary: OnabotulinumtoxinA is a first-line, FDA-approved preventive therapy for chronic migraine, with robust evidence for efficacy and safety.
 Its use in episodic migraine remains investigational and is not currently guideline-supported.

-Tighten & Lift Sagging Areas of The Face
+Targeting All 3 Layers of Skin to Tighten & Lift Sagging Areas of The Face & Neck